 In this article, we will discuss whether or not you can safely install plugins that aren’t tested with the current version of WordPress.

 How Does WordPress Get the ‘Plugin Not Tested’ Information?

 Are you wondering how WordPress knows whether a plugin was tested with your version of WordPress or who is responsible for testing it?

 When submitting plugins to the WordPress plugin directory, authors are required to include a ‘readme’ file along with their plugin.
 This file is used by WordPress to create the page that has details about the plugin.

 Plugin authors are responsible for testing their plugin with the latest version of WordPress and manually updating the version number in their readme file.

-It doesn’t necessarily mean that the plugin will cause WordPress errors.
+This doesn’t necessarily mean that the plugin will cause WordPress errors.

-Sometimes plugin authors don’t update their readme files even when they test their plugin to work with each new WordPress release.
+Sometimes, plugin authors don’t update their readme files even when they test their plugin to work with each new WordPress release.